codewarz-ninja/runcode-docs.github.io/pages/player-guide/cwn_tutorials.md

 folder: player-guide
 ---

+# Solve These First

+The tutorial challenges are there to show new players how their submissions need to be formatted prior to posting them to the site.
+Prior to trying the other challenges on the site, we recommend you solve the Tutorial challenges first to set you up for success as you progress further.

 ## Hello World

 This has long been the first program any guide on programming uses to demonstrate